The Qur’an: Created or Uncreated: The Proof Text.

 What will follow are strong proof text from the Qur’an that substantiate the position that the Qur’an is created.

 Our brothers from ‘Ahl Sunnah‘ are all divided on this issue.
-The truth is one.
+Where as the truth is one.

 They take as their primary evidence the following two texts of the Qur’an.